 These are some of the questions we ask when we help organizations develop their business continuity plans.
 We recommend your backup to be performed every 30-60 minutes—and then we test it to ensure it works.
 We also recommend a secure, off-site backup location that can’t be accessed from within your network or with breached credentials.

-With a comprehensive business continuity and disaster recovery solution, data could have been restored from a secure off-site backup, avoiding the ransom altogether.
+With a comprehensive business continuity and disaster recovery solution, data could have been restored from a secure off-site backup.

 Detecting and responding to the breach

 Don’t forget detection and response.
 Time is a dangerous gift to give a hacker.
 No one wants to experience a breach, but the damage can be minimized if a breach is caught early.
 When you rely on firewalls and anti-virus software alone to protect your data, you have no way to know that a hacker has found a way into your network and no way to contain the threat before it spreads.

 Managed detection and response (MDR) solutions identify breaches in real-time and isolate the affected device(s) to protect the rest of your network.

 The (Often-Overlooked) Key to Your Cybersecurity